-Getting a passport and dual citizenship in Mexico will make it easier for you to seize opportunities in the up and coming areas of the country.
-According to an estimation by Goldman Sachs, they will have the 5th largest economy in the world by the year 2050.
+Getting a passport and dual citizenship in Mexico will make it easier for you to seize opportunities in the up-and-coming areas of the country.

-Manufacturing costs are low in Mexico which makes it a great country to produce in.
+Manufacturing costs are low in Mexico, which makes it a great country for production.
 There is also a strong incline of consumption demand, especially from US automakers and companies like Nabisco.
-This can make it interesting to obtain Mexican citizenship and to set up a business in the country.
+This can make obtaining Mexican citizenship and setting up a business in the country attractive.

-Andrew has been talking before about the rising popularity of Mexican cities like Tulum.
-For anyone who wants to profit from the expanding tourism sector in Mexico, real estate investments can be very rewarding.
+Our founder, Andrew Henderson, has talked about the rising popularity of Mexican cities like Tulum.
+Real estate investments can be very rewarding for anyone who wants to profit from the expanding tourism sector in Mexico.
 Many investors talk with great enthusiasm about the future of cities like Tulum.

 Unlike the situation in the US, there is much more freedom in Mexico’s market.
 Cancun is a great example of this.
-The city started basically from nothing and had the financial support of the government but stands on his own feet, now that it gained some momentum.
+The city started basically from nothing and had the financial support of the government, but it stands on its own feet now that it gained some momentum.
 Mexico really seems to understand how to stimulate growth, unlike its northern neighbor.